All Products

 Flink reads data from an OceanBase source table in one of the following ways:

 • Full read: Reads the entire table's data directly into memory.
-This is fast but consumes a corresponding amount of memory.
-If the source table is very large, there is a risk of OOM errors.
+This method is fast but consumes a corresponding amount of memory.
+If the source table is very large, it may cause an OOM error.

 • Batch read: Reads data in multiple batches, with a certain number of rows per batch, until all data is read.
-This avoids OOM risks for large tables but is relatively slower.
+This method avoids OOM errors when reading large tables but is relatively slower.

 connect.timeout

-The maximum time to wait before a connection retry after a connection to the OceanBase database server times out.
+The maximum time to wait before retrying a connection when a connection to the OceanBase database server times out.

 No